rjianwang/SimpleCV/README.md

 SimpleCV
 ===
-Here are some small and exciting computer vision projects.
+Here are some simple and exciting computer vision projects.

 Have fun!